-- (a) To the extent applicable and pursuant to the provisions of this Section 5, the City shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the Bonds, if material: - 1.
-Principal and interest payment delinquencies. - 2.
-Non-payment related defaults. - 3.
-Modifications to rights of Bondholders. - 4.
-Optional, contingent or unscheduled bond calls. - Defeasances. - 6.
-Rating changes. - 7.
-Adverse tax opinions or events affecting the tax-exempt status of the Bonds. - 8.
-Unscheduled draws on debt service reserves reflecting financial difficulties. - 9.
-Unscheduled draws on credit enhancements reflecting financial difficulties. - 10.
-Substitution of credit or liquidity providers or their failure to perform.
+- (a) Pursuant to the provisions of this Section 5, the City shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the 2006A Bonds, if material: - 1. principal and interest payment delinquencies; - 2. non-payment related defaults; - 3. modifications to rights of Bondholders; - 4. optional, contingent or unscheduled Bond calls; - 5. defeasances: